Iceberg external tables (XIHE SQL)

 DELETE (row-level delete)

 Iceberg tables support row-level deletion.
-To use DELETE, the following requirements must be met:
+To use DELETE, set format_version to '3' when you create the table.

 CREATE TABLE lake_db.orders_v3 (